what’s on

 August 2025

-Sun/Shade Curators’ Tours: August 21
+Sun/Shade Curators’ Tour: August 21

 Go behind the scenes of our Sun/Shade outdoor art exhibition by joining a curators’ tour with The Bentway’s Programming team.
 Learn about the inspiration behind the season, the creation of each artwork, and how they fit together.
 Sun/Shade explores new ways of collaborating with the sun, as well as the importance of shade, in our urban spaces.